 High blood pressure: High blood pressure means excessive pressure against blood vessel walls.
 Massage affects the blood vessels, and so people with high blood pressure or a heart condition should receive light, sedating massages, if at all.

 Infectious diseases: Massage is not indicated for any person who is currently under care for an infectious disease, is actively fighting an infectious disease or has reason to believe they are infectious.
-This can be something as common as the influenza virus (the flu), or more serious conditions such as HIV/AIDS, Hepatitis or pertussis (whooping cough).
+COVID -19 and Monkeypox are especially contagious and massage therapy is particularly contraindicated during active or suspected situations, at least until the suggested periods of quarantines have been completed.
+Other common infections include the influenza virus (the flu), or more serious conditions such as HIV/AIDS, Hepatitis or pertussis (whooping cough).

 HIV infection: Some people still think of AIDS as something that can be “caught” through simple skin-to-skin contact, but most of us know that’s not the case.
 If there is no exchange of bodily fluids (blood, semen, vaginal fluids, or mother’s milk), HIV can’t be transmitted during massage.
 So, HIV infection is not contraindicated for this reason.
 However, some infections that people suffering from the later stages of AIDS experience are contraindicated, and you should avoid receiving massages.
 Loving, soothing contact is extremely important for people at any stage of infection, but in the case of any visible rashes, sores, lesions, or swelling, massage may be contraindicated.

 Hernia: Hernias are protrusions of part of an organ (such as the intestines) through a muscular wall.
 It’s not a good idea to try to push these organs back inside and surgery is often required.
 Massage is not indicated on or around the hernia.

 Osteoporosis: More common in elderly people, this is a condition in which bones become porous, brittle, and fragile.
 Many types of massage may be too intense for this condition.